jokilic/moderni_alias/README.md

 ## Things I still want to do 👷‍♂️

 - [ ] Add 'Speed game' / 'Time game'
-    - [ ] Stats - Ability to show all team who have lowest seconds in yellow
-    - [ ] Finished - Ability to show all teams who have lowest seconds
+    - [ ] ShowTimeScores - Scores are wrong when Game.none